tyrann0us/Donation-Can/readme.txt

 = 1.5.6 =
 * Donation widget settings now show only the settings that are applicable to the selected style.
+* Localization: Special characters now work in UTF8, also on the PayPal page.
+Make sure your WordPress installation is configured to use UTF-8 to benefit from this update.
 * Bug fix: Fixed the link from plugin list to general settings

 = 1.5.5 =